mastersj5/mastersj5.github.io/_pages/about.md

 I grew up in Chagrin Falls, OH, attending Kenston Schools and moved down to Columbus when I graduated high school right before heading to Dayton for college at the University of Dayton.

-Feel free to check out some of my projects/experience on this website, on GitHub, and on my LinkedIn below:
+Feel free to check out some of my projects/experience on this website, on my LinkedIn, and on my GitHub below:

 [LinkedIn](https://www.linkedin.com/in/joshua-masters-75609b238/)

 [GitHub](https://github.com/mastersj5)